dougperkins/peer_cities/variables/readme.md

 - B06012 - Place of Birth by Poverty Status in the Past 12 Months

-- B17010 - Poverty Status in the Past 12 Months of Families by Family Type by Presence of Related Children by Age of Related Children
+- B17010 - Poverty Status in the Past 12 Months of Families by Family Type by Presence of Related Children by Age of Related Children (percent children in poverty?)

+- B17001 - Poverty Status in the Past 12 Months by Sex by Age

+Education

+- B15003 - Educational Attainment for the Population 25 Years and Over (percent over 25 with a bachelor's or higher)

+# Other Important in Somerville

+- Development pressure

+- Physical accessibility

+- Population Turnover

+- Non-resident Owners

+- Immigrant population

+- The Hills / street geometry

+- Stronger mayor setup (formal/informal), no strong counties

+- Municipal budget structure - strong state control

+- Specific business types - lab space - industry mix

+- Arts uses - artists, art studios